smitelli/sort_of_face/README.md

 sort\_of\_face is developed and tested on PHP 5.3 machines.
 I am almost positive it will not run on 5.2 or lower.
 I never tested it on anything higher, either.
-The `curl` extension is required for the Twitter OAuth stuff, and the `mbstring` extension is required because of some JavaScript scraping shenanigans.
+The `curl` extension is required for the various things that do HTTP requests, and the `mbstring` extension is required because of some JavaScript scraping shenanigans.

-###To install:
+### To install:

 1. Dump all the files somewhere.
 It really doesn't matter where.